Who brings the contraception: Men or women?

 Either!
 Both!
 Anyone who has sexual activity that may result in pregnancy, and who is interested in recreation but not procreation, has a responsibility for bringing contraception.
 The same is true for prophylactics, like condoms, to reduce the risk of sexually transmitted infections (STIs).

 In some cases, contraceptive methods are inherently controlled by one partner or the other.
 For example, women can get a prescription for and take hormonal birth control; men can't (at this time).
 However, this doesn't mean that men shouldn't participate in making the decision of what contraception to use and share in covering the cost.
 In fact, communicating about and sharing responsibility for contraception can definitely pave the way for mutual pleasure and satisfaction (in the bedroom and in general).

 Consider what the American Red Cross recommends for a standard first-aid kit: bandages, dressing, antiseptic wipes, medical grade non-latex gloves, and much more, to be kept on hand at all times.
 A pretty tall order, yet rather lacking in the kind of protection you might need on a day-to-day basis.
 Translating this precautionary principle into a sexual pack o' protection (against both pregnancy and STIs) to be kept on hand (or near the bed) by men and women alike, a sex-aid kit should include:

-- and last, but not least, medical grade non-latex gloves (fisting and fingering made safer, especially if you have any cuts on your hands).
+- Medical grade, non-latex gloves (fisting and fingering made safer, especially if you have any cuts on your hands)